Matthew Abeysinghe: Career

 In 2014, at the 2014 Summer Youth Olympics, Abeysinghe competed in the 100m Freestyle.
 After setting a national record in prelims, he advanced to the semi-final, where he raced amongst the likes of future Olympians; Duncan Scott and Kyle Chalmers.

 Later on, he represented Sri Lanka at the 2014 FINA World Swimming Championships in Doha, Qatar.
 He also competed in the 2014 Asian Indoor Athletics Championships in Seoul, Korea.
 In 2015, Abeysinghe competed at the 2015 FINA World Championships in Kazan, Russia.
 Competing at the Hong Kong Age Group Championships, Matthew achieved the "B" qualifying time for the 2016 Olympic Games, becoming the first and only Sri Lankan swimmer, and one of few athletes, to achieve this feat up to that point (his younger brother, Kyle, managed to surpass this mark later on).
-Abeysinghe competed at the 2016 Summer Olympics in Rio De Janeiro, Brazil, alongside fellow swimming star, Kimiko Raheem.
+Abeysinghe competed at the 2016 Summer Olympics in Rio de Janeiro, Brazil, alongside fellow swimming star, Kimiko Raheem.
 He competed in the 100m Freestyle, with a time of 50.96.

 In early 2017, Abeysinghe moved to the US to attend Ohio State University.
 There he resumed training, after a prolonged leg injury in late 2016.

 At the 2018 Commonwealth Games in Gold Coast, Australia, Abeysinghe was a part of the 4×100 Freestyle relay for Sri Lanka.
 Alongside him was his younger brother Kyle, Akalanka Pieris and Cherantha De Silva.
 Together, they became the first Sri Lankan team to make finals at the Commonwealth Games.
-Unfortunately, due to an early start by De Silva, they were disqualified.
+Unfortunately, due to an early start, they were disqualified.
 At the Games, he also competed in the 50m and 100m Freestyle, qualifying for the semi-final in the latter.
 There he competed against the likes of Cameron McEvoy, Chad Le Clos, and Benjamin Proud.
 He also became the first Sri Lankan to break the "50-second" barrier.